 WORKSHOPS/TALKS Over the last several years Robert has been asked to mentor and to speak increasingly frequently.
 Consequently he has designed a number of different sets of workshops and talks from running several hours to across 10 days, about photography, film-making and storytelling.

-CHARITABLE WORK He was on the board of the Helen Bamber Foundation and has helped the Medical Foundation for the Care of Victims of Torture to raise substantial funds.
+CHARITABLE WORK He was on the board of the Helen Bamber Foundation and for many years helped the Medical Foundation for the Care of Victims of Torture to raise substantial funds.

 Over the last 8 years he has worked closely with young people in Srebrenica helping them to workshop film and photography practice and has also worked with the European youth project – The Complete Freedom of Truth, running workshops about democracy, neoliberalism and the purpose of art in a challenging world.

-He runs a charity which serves working poor people and donates time photographing, filming and designing graphics for various causes.
+He runs a charity called HOME IN BRIDPORT which serves working poor people and donates time photographing, filming and designing graphics for various causes.